YAMS CLI Reference¶

 Best practices:

-- Prefer tree-based patterns (path/**) over substring matches for better performance
+- Prefer tree-based patterns (

-- Combine multiple filters to narrow results efficiently
+path/**) over substring matches for better performance - Combine multiple filters to narrow results efficiently

-- Use --format json with tree queries for programmatic processing
+--format jsonwith tree queries for programmatic processing

-Snapshot Operations (Enhanced in PBI-043)¶
+Snapshot Operations (Enhanced in snapshot improvements)¶

 The list command has been enhanced with smart snapshot and file history capabilities: